-A.1. - This code applies to devices used for the measurement of liquids, including liquid fuels and lubricants.

-A.2. - This code does not apply to the following devices:

-- Meters mounted on vehicle tanks (for which see Sec.
+- A.1.
+This code applies to devices used for the measurement of liquids, including liquid fuels and lubricants. - A.2.
+This code applies to wholesale devices used for the measurement and delivery of agri-chemical liquids such as fertilizers, feeds, herbicides, pesticides, insecticides, fungicides, and defoliants.
+(Added 1985) - A.3.
+This code does not apply to the following devices: - (a) Meters mounted on vehicle tanks (for which see Sec.
 3.31; Code for Vehicle-Tank Meters). - (b) Devices used for dispensing liquified petroleum gases (for which see Sec.
-3.32; Code for Liquified Petroleum Gas Liquid-Measuring Devices.) - (c) Devices used for dispensing other liquids that do not remain in a liquid state at atmospheric pressures and temperatures. - (d) Water meters. - (e) Devices used solely for dispensing a product in connection with operations in which the amount dispensed does not affect customer charges.
+3.32; Code for Liquified Petroleum Gas Liquid-Measuring Devices.) - (c) Devices used for dispensing other liquids that do not remain in a liquid state at atmospheric pressures and temperatures. - (d) Water meters. - (e) Devices used solely for dispensing a product in connection with operations in which the amount dispensed does not affect customer charges. - A.4.
+See also Sec.
+1.14; General Code requirements.

-S.I.
-PESIGN OF INDICATING AND RECORDING ELEMENTS AND OF RECORDED REPRESENTATIONS.

-S.I.1.
-PRIMARY ELEMENTS.

-S.1.1.1.
-GENERAL. - A liquid-measuring device shall be equipped with a primary indicating element and may also be equipped with a primary recording element.

-S.1.1.2.
-UNITS. - A liquid-measuring device shall indicate, and record if the device is equipped to record, its delivering in terms of gallons, quarts, pints, or binary-submultiple or decimal subdivisions of the gallon.
+- S.1.
+DESIGN OF INDICATING AND RECORDING ELEMENTS AND OF RECORDED REPRESENTATIONS. - S.1.1.
+PRIMARY ELEMENTS. - S.1.1.1.
+GENERAL.
+A liquid-measuring device shall be equipped with a primary indicating element and may also be equipped with a primary recording element. - S.1.1.2.
+UNITS.
+A liquid-measuring device shall indicate, and record if the device is equipped to record, its delivering in terms of gallons, quarts, pints, or binary-submultiples or decimal subdivisions of the gallon.

-S.1.1.2.1.
-ON RETAIL MOTOR FUEL DEVICES. - A retail motor fuel device shall indicate, and record if the device is equipped to record, its deliveries in terms of liters or gallons and decimal subdivisions or fractional equivalents thereof.
-(Added 1979).

-S.1.1.3.
-VALUE OF SMALLEST UNIT. - Except for manually operated devices equipped with stops or stroke-limiting means, the value of the smallest unit of indicated delivery, and recorded delivery if the device is equipped to record, shall not exceed the equivalent of

-- (a) one pint on retail devices, and - (b) one gallon on wholesale devices.
+- S.1.1.2.1.
+ON RETAIL MOTOR FUEL DEVICES.
+A retail motor fuel device shall indicate, and record if the device is equipped to record, its deliveries in terms of liters or gallons and decimal subdivisions or fractional equivalents thereof.
+(Added 1979). - S.1.1.3.
+VALUE OF SMALLEST UNIT.
+Except for manually operated devices equipped with stops or stroke-limiting means, the value of the smallest unit of indicated delivery, and recorded delivery if the device is equipped to record, shall not exceed the equivalent of - (a) one pint on retail devices, and - (b) one gallon on wholesale devices.

-S.1.1.4.
-ADVANCEMENT OF INDICATING AND RECORDING ELEMENTS. - Primary indicating and recording elements shall be susceptible of advancement only by the mechanical operation of the device.
-However, a device may be cleared by advancing its elements to zero, but only if

-- (a) the advancing movement, once started, cannot be stopped until zero is reached, or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position.
+- S.1.1.4.
+ADVANCEMENT OF INDICATING AND RECORDING ELEMENTS.
+Primary indicating and recording elements shall be susceptible of advancement only by the mechanical operation of the device.
+However, a device may be cleared by advancing its elements to zero, but only if - (a) the advancing movement, once started, cannot be stopped until zero is reached, or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position.

-S.1.2.1.
-LENGTH. - Graduations shall be so varied in length that they may be conveniently read.

-S.1.2.2.
-WIDTH. - In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50 percent greater than the width of subordinate graduations.
+- S.1.2.1.
+LENGTH.
+Graduations shall be so varied in length that they may be conveniently read. - S.1.2.2.
+WIDTH.
+In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50 percent greater than the width of subordinate graduations.
 Graduations shall in no case be less than 0.008 inch in width.

-S.1.2.3.
-CLEAR INTERVAL BETWEEN GRADUATIONS. - The clear interval shall be not less than 0.04 inch.
-If the graduations are not parallel, the measurement shall be made

-- (a) along the line of relative movement between the graduations and the end of the indicator, or - (b) if the indicator is continuous, at the point of widest separation of the graduations.
+- S.1.2.3.
+CLEAR INTERVAL BETWEEN GRADUATIONS.
+The clear interval shall be not less than 0.04 inch.
+If the graduations are not parallel, the measurement shall be made - (a) along the line of relative movement between the graduations and the end of the indicator, or - (b) if the indicator is continuous, at the point of widest separation of the graduations.